pantheon-systems/documentation/source/content/guides/local-development/05-wordpress-phpstorm.md

 permalink: docs/guides/local-development/wordpress-phpstorm
 anchorid: wordpress-phpstorm
 ---

+This section provides information on how to configure your local environment to build WordPress plugins or themes with [JetBrains PhpStorm](https://www.jetbrains.com/phpstorm/).

 ## Overview

-[JetBrains PhpStorm](https://www.jetbrains.com/phpstorm/) is a commercial PHP IDE that can be configured to work with WordPress sites, allowing users to easily build and maintain custom plugins.
-This doc will set you up with a local environment in PhpStorm to create your custom plugins and themes.
+JetBrains PhpStorm is a commercial PHP IDE that can be configured to work with WordPress sites.
+This allows you to build and maintain custom plugins.
+Follow the steps below to set up a local environment in PhpStorm to create your custom plugins and themes.

-For detailed information, see [WordPress Development using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm).
-This document focuses on integrating and showcasing the PhpStorm workflow and is current as of PhpStorm version 2017.1.4.
+Refer to [WordPress Development using PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/WordPress+Development+using+PhpStorm) for more information.
+The steps in this section focus on integrating and showcasing the PhpStorm workflow and is current as of PhpStorm version 2017.1.4.

 ## Create a WordPress site

-If you do not already have one, [create a new WordPress site](/guides/quickstart) on Pantheon.
-This will be your empty site, in which to develop your new plugin or theme.
+[Create a new WordPress site](/guides/quickstart) on Pantheon if you don't already have one.
+This site should be empty to develop your new plugin or theme.

 ## Clone the Code Repository